-Children of Full-time ATF/ASF who are enrolled at DLSP Schools can avail of tuition fee deferment payment, without interest, semimonthly salary deduction and payable within the particular trimester/ semester of the school year.
+Children of Full-time ATF/ASF who are enrolled at DLSP Schools can avail of tuition fee deferment payment, without interest, semi-monthly salary deduction and payable within the particular trimester/semester of the school year.

 M.2.6.
-ADDENDA ON THE SCHOLARSHIP BENEFITS FOR DLSMHSI EMPLOYEES (Appendix VIII-N)
+ADDENDA ON THE SCHOLARSHIP BENEFITS FOR DLSMHSI EMPLOYEES (refer to Appendix IV-N)